 How To Hold And Handle A Bass?

-It seems easy to hold a bass if you are fishing for years, but you must learn the technique to hold a bass if you are a beginner.
-Mishandling a bass can lead to slipping off the fish, hurting yourself with the bass teeth.
+It seems easy to hold a bass if you have been fishing for years, but you must learn the technique to hold a bass if you are a beginner.
+Mishandling a bass can lead to slipping of the fish and hurting yourself with the bass teeth.

 It can also damage the bass and can ultimately cause the death of the fish.
 If you hold a bass greater than 10 degrees angle, it can cause damage to the bass mouth, and hence they will be unable to hunt or eat properly and die because of incorrect handling.